silx-kit/silx-training/silx/io/index.rst

                                                    --mode a

-Which create a single file
+Which creates a single file

 .. image:: img/tomo-h5-files.png